Priyanshu475/MYFitnessPal_MERN/README.md

 </br>

-# Developed a special section for learning exercises with all the requires
+# Developed a special section with best in class exercise for the targeted muscle with all the requires learning
 ![preview img](/learn-chest-exercise1.png)
 # Helps you for all your fitness-goals